 Working at Lowell is about collectively pursuing our mission and making a real difference for clients, consumers, the economy and society as a whole – raising living standards for everyone.

-We employ over 1,700 people in Leeds and Tolworth and each one of our colleagues is important to us and create the culture that drives our business.
+We employ nearly 2,000 people in Leeds and each one of our colleagues is important to us and create the culture that drives our business.
 We have a clear commitment to connect, communicate, develop, involve and recognise our colleagues – that is Lowell’s People Promise.